christgau/wsdd/README.md

 want to, rename it to wsdd, and run it from there.
 The init scripts/unit files assume that wsdd is installed under `/usr/bin/wsdd` or `/usr/local/bin/wsdd` in case of FreeBSD.
 There are no configuration files.
-No special privileges are required to run wsdd, so it is advisable to run the service as an unprivileged user such as _nobody_.
+No special privileges are required to run wsdd, so it is advisable to run the service as an unprivileged, possibly dedicated, user for the service.

 The `etc` directory of the repo contains sample configuration files for different init(1) systems, namely FreeBSD's rc.d, Gentoo's openrc, and systemd